Whistleblower David Grusch testifies before the Congress about UAPs

 Unidentified Aerial Phenomena

-It is a Democratic representative Robert Garcia who stated that the volume of reports and witnesses should prompt investigation and oversight, as UAPs could pose a threat to aircrafts.
-Experts suggested that UAP sightings might be attributed to various phenomena like balloons, drones, optical illusions, or commercial airliner lights.
-The Pentagon denied evidence of UAPs being linked to alien activity but did not rule it out completely.
+Democratic representative Robert Garcia argued that the volume of reports and witnesses warranted real investigation and oversight, since UAPs could pose a threat to aircraft.
+Experts have pointed out that many sightings can be explained by balloons, drones, optical illusions, or commercial airliner lights.
+The Pentagon denied any evidence linking UAPs to alien activity, but did not rule it out completely.

 UAPs, whatever they may be, may pose a serious threat to our military or civilian aircraft.
 And that must be understood.
 The more we understand, the safer we will be.